stoufferlab/general-functional-responses/data/README.md

 *Trybliographa rapae*, a cynipid parasitoid of the cabbage root fly, under laboratory and field conditions. *Ecological entomology*, 13, 309–317.

+Jost, C., G. Devulder, J. A. Vucetich, R. O. Peterson & R. Arditi.
+The wolves of isle royale display scale-invariant satiation and ratio-dependent predation on moose. *Journal of Animal Ecology*, 809–816.

 Katz, C. H. (1985).
 A nonequilibrium marine predator-prey interaction.
 *Ecology*, 66, 1426–1438.